KareemZuwa/RickMortyRemix/README.md

 ```

 This starts your test on terminal and will run on firefox, chromuim and webkit(if you have an too old version of OS webkit will fail).
+The test only contains a snippet test for navigating from landing to the Locations page
-After test run  Serving HTML report at http://localhost:9323.
+After test run Playwright will serve HTML report at http://localhost:9323.
 Press Ctrl+C on terminal to quit the test.

 ## Deployment